HennaFatemah/calculator/README.md

 # calculator
-A calculator created using vanilla javascript and css display grid
+A calculator created using vanilla javascript and css display grid using sass and bem